andrewfarmer13/Spotify-ETL/README.md

 ## To-Do
 1. Automate the analysis that is done in excel
 2. Optimize the code
-3. Collect the number of times a song has been listed to by the user
+3. Collect the number of times a song has been listened to by the user